clappr/clappr/README.md

 ##### Configuration persistance
 Add `persistConfig: false` if you don't want to persist player's volume through your videos, by **default it saves**.
 These configuration are being saved at user's browser ([through localStorage](http://diveintohtml5.info/storage.html)).

+##### Playback not supported custom message
+Add `playbackNotSupportedMessage: 'Please try on a different browser'` to define a custom message to be displayed when a playback is not supported.

 ##### Preload
 In case you're loading a on demand video (mp4), it's possible to define the way the video will be preloaded according to [preload](http://www.stevesouders.com/blog/2013/04/12/html5-video-preload/) attribute options.
 Add `preload: <type>` on embed parameters.
 By default, Clappr will try to download only video metadata (`preload: 'metadata'`).